-Ptosis (pronounced “toe-sis”) is the medical term for droopy eyelids (drooping of the upper eyelid) and can also refer to drooping of the brows.
-This lowering of the upper eyelid margin may cause a reduction in the field of vision when the eyelid either partially or completely obstructs the pupil.
+Eyelid ptosis (pronounced “toe-sis”) is the medical term for droopy eyelids.
+When the upper eyelid falls, it can block the peripheral vision or obstruct the pupil.
 Patients with ptosis often have difficulty keeping their eyelids open.
 To compensate, they will often arch their eyebrows in an effort to raise the drooping eyelids.
 In severe cases, people with ptosis may need to lift their eyelids with their fingers in order to see.
-Children with ptosis may develop amblyopia (“lazy eye”) or developmental delay from limitation of their vision.
+Children with ptosis may develop amblyopia (“lazy eye”) or visual developmental delay from limitation of their vision.

 What Causes Ptosis?

 There are many causes of ptosis including age related weakening of the muscle, congenital weakness, trauma, or sometimes neurologic disease.
-As we age, the tendon that attaches the levator muscle, the major muscle that lifts the eyelid can stretch and cause the eyelid to fall.
-This represents the most common cause of a droopy eyelid.
-Ptosis may also occur following routine lasik or cataract surgery due to stretching of the muscle or tendon.
-Brows also descend with age.
+As we age, the tendon and muscle that lift the eyelid can stretch and cause the eyelid to fall.
+Ptosis may also occur following routine LASIK or cataract surgery due to stretching of the muscle or tendon.
+The eyebrows also descend with age.
 Children may be born with ptosis or may acquire it due to trauma or neurologic reasons.